 Psychological evaluation may also be helpful.

-Since stroke is a common cause of aphasia, follow these guidelines to help prevent stroke: Exercise
+Since stroke is a common cause of aphasia.
+To help reduce the chance of a stroke: Exercise

 Eat plenty of